Consumer behavior in marketing

 - What are consumer behavior patterns?

-- What are the consumer behavior types?
+- What are the types of consumer behavior?

 - 4 types of buying decision behavior?